-(B) As from the Existing Subordinated Notes Redemption Event.
-If the Notes are Subordinated Notes, the Notes will constitute direct, unconditional, unsecured and subordinated obligations of the Bank and will rank pari passu among themselves and pari passu with:
+(i) Prior to the Existing Subordinated Notes Redemption Event.

+If the Notes are "Subordinated Notes", the Notes will be Ordinarily Subordinated Obligations and will constitute direct, unconditional, unsecured and subordinated obligations of the Issuer and will rank pari passu among themselves and pari passu with all other present and future direct, unconditional, unsecured and ordinary subordinated indebtedness of the Issuer.